-Part c.
+Part d.
 Below is a curry2 function curries any function whose argument is a tuple of two values.
 What is the type of curry2?

 '''

-fun curry2 f = (fn x => (fn y => f(x,y)))
+let curry2 f = (fun x \rightarrow (fun y \rightarrow f(x,y)))

 '''

-Part d.
+Part e.
 Define an uncurry2 function that is the inverse of curry2.
 That is, for any curried function f of two arguments, curry2(uncurry2(f)) should be indistinguishable from f; and for any uncurried function g of two arguments, uncurry2(curry2(g)) should be indistinguishable from g.

-Part e.
-While Scheme and ML are similar in many respects, Scheme is a dynamically typed language while ML is a statically typed language.
+Part f.
+While Scheme and OCaml are similar in many respects, Scheme is a dynamically typed language while OCaml is a statically typed language.
 Briefly discuss the advantages and disadvantages of static typing vs. dynamic typing.

-Part f.
-While both ML and Java are statically typed languages, there are some key differences between the languages.
+Part g.
+While both OCaml and Java are statically typed languages, there are some key differences between the languages.
 Briefly describe the main differences.